Beijing Winter Olympics 2022 Digest: US skier Shiffrin makes another shock exit | DW | 09.02.2022

 Skier Mikaela Shiffrin’s Beijing Olympics are turning into a winter nightmare as the American failed to finish for a second race in a row.
 Elsewhere, legal proceedings delayed a medal ceremony on the ice.

-The biggest hope for the United States' Alpine team, Mikaela Shiffrin’s Beijing Olympics are turning into a winter nightmare as she failed to finish for a second race in a row.
+The biggest hope for the United States' Alpine team at the Beijing Olympics , Mikaela Shiffrin, is turning into a winter nightmare as she failed to finish for a second race in a row.

 The 26-year-old, who has been a regular feature on the podiums of events throughout the season, was eliminated after missing an early gate just over five seconds into her run.
 On Monday, she suffered the same fate when she made a shock exit in the giant slalom, crashing out on her first run.